Islamic State – Somalia Province: Rise in power and Qandala campaign

 In March 2016, an ISS cell in southern Puntland was pursued by al-Shabaab fighters into Mudug; the pursuers were however attacked and completely defeated by the Puntland Dervish Force and Galmudug soldiers, thus unintentionally allowing the Islamic State militants to escape into safety.
 From this point onwards, ISS and al-Shabaab temporarily ceased fighting each other with the exception of some isolated incidents.
-Over the following months Mumin's followers built up their strength, and by April 2016 they had set up a temporary training camp named after Bashir Abu Numan, the IS follower mentioned above who had been killed by al-Shabaab in November 2015.
+Over the following months Mumin's followers built up their strength, and by April 2016 they had set up a temporary training camp named after Bashir Abu Numan, an early pro-IS dissident who had been killed by al-Shabaab in November 2015.
 In one of the group's propaganda videos, Mumin blessed the makeshift base as the "first camp of the Caliphate in Somalia".
 On 25 April, ISS also carried out its first attack on government forces, when one of its fighters detonated an IED against an AMISOM vehicle in Mogadishu.
 By August 2016, Mumin's cell still remained very small, probably under 100 militants, and was not yet very active.
 According to the United States Department of State, however, ISS began to expand in size by abducting and indoctrinating boys between 10 and 15 and employing them as child soldiers.

 By October 2016, ISS had claimed less than one dozen attacks overall since its foundation, showing that the group was still relatively weak.
 Nevertheless, the fact that many of these strikes had taken place in Mogadishu, indicated that ISS had become able to operate throughout wider Somalia, not just in its core regions in Puntland.
 Experts also estimated that Mumin's cell had significantly grown to up to 300 fighters.
 On 26 October, the group eventually launched their first major operation by targeting the major port town of Qandala.
 The town had both symbolic as well as strategic significance, as it could allow ISS to bolster their local support and receive more supplies from Yemen.
 The Islamic State fighters managed to overrun the town, meeting little resistance, and thereafter controlled it largely unchallenged until 3 December.
 On that day, the Puntland Security Force launched a counter-offensive, and after sporadic fighting for four days, retook Qandala on 7 December 2016.
 Mumin's men were forced to retreat to El Ladid, a village 30 kilometers south of Qandala, where government forces once again attacked and scattered them on 18 December.
 Overall, ISS suffered numerous casualties during the Qandala campaign, but had scored a symbolic victory nonetheless, having captured and held a major town for more than a month.
 Having established a new headquarters in the al-Mishkat Mountains, ISS subsequently managed to attract new recruits, mostly children and orphans, though also some new defectors from al-Shabaab.
 It also became generally more active.